 In the last, you can add your company’s information in the footer along with an unsubscribe button and discount disclaimer.

 The unsubscribe button will help non-interested email subscribers get rid of the marketing emails.

 Note that we can also use all these elements of everything template interchangeably.

 Plain Text Template

 The plain text template is based on plain text emails.
-Plain text email only contains plain text, and there are no visual, stylized fonts and fancy buttons.
-This is a type of email that you typically send as an individual.
+The plain text email only contains plain text, with no visual, stylized fonts or fancy buttons.
+This is the type of email that you typically send as an individual.

 The plain text template, just like the email format, is pretty simple with a high level of deliverability.
 Although this template is not as fancy as HTML, it still effectively drives the action you want to create.